-This page serves as the Course Frequenty Asked Questions (FAQ) page and syllabus for Neil's STAT 184: Introduction to R course in Fall 2024.
+This page serves as the Course Frequenty Asked Questions (FAQ) page and syllabus for Neil's section (Sec.
+1) of STAT 184: Introduction to R course in Fall 2025.
 Feel free to scroll through the page and/or use the navigation links I've provided.
 If you find something that doesn't work, please let me know so I can fix it.

 Highlighted/marked text indicates a place where the class (you) will have a say in the creation of a course policy.
 After the first week, we'll have these sections filled out.

-In essence, STAT184 is an opportunity for students majoring in Statistics and Data Science to gain familiarity with the statistical programming language R. Further, this class provides you an opportunity to develop ways of thinking that will assist you in using R (or another programming language) to carry out statistical analysis and communicate your findings.
+In essence, STAT184 is an opportunity for students majoring in Statistics and Data Science (along with others interested in working with data) to gain familiarity with the statistical programming language R. Further, this class provides you an opportunity to develop ways of thinking that will assist you in using R (or another programming language) to carry out statistical analysis and communicate your findings.

 When the university closes for holidays, weather, or other unexpected events, we will not meet.